philiplb/PHPProm/README.md

 The DBAL storage implementation needs to have the package "doctrine/dbal" and the prerequisites of the used driver must be fullfilled.
-Currently, the MySQL and SQLite drivers have been tested.
+Currently, the MySQL, PostgreSQL and SQLite drivers have been tested.
 But the SQL statements have been kept simple in order to be compatible with many of the DBAL supported databases.
+Give me a shout if you find something not working.

 Its constructor takes the following parameters: